Ramblings on how I made my fiancees engagement ring

 The biggest challenge now is joining our two different worlds together into a ring we both can appreciate and for it to symbolize how those different worlds come together.
 My tech focused, cyberpunk inspired world clashes with her stupid dragons and magic and dungeons and inefficient steam powered contraptions.
 To be fair, dragons are pretty cool, but we're not making dragons here, we're making an engagement ring, pay attention to what I'm talking about.

 I could wrap that stupid dragon on the ring, or go berserk on many small details that would require an electron microscope to see, instead I decided to infuse a nod to her world with what would be considered a classic engagement ring.
 But where to begin?
-Well, this is where the biggest cosmic "you asked, we delivered" moment of my life came through.
+Well, this is where the biggest cosmic 'you asked, we delivered' moment of my life came through.

 Literally the day before going to visit my relative Donatas Andrijauskas - a very talented jeweler who eventually made the ring, we received a package.
-Urte enjoys taking part in international gift exchanges, this time it was a DIY tools & materials exchange, and for reasons unknown, I kid you not - someone sent us ... a ring size measurement kit.
+Urtė enjoys taking part in international gift exchanges, this time it was a DIY tools & materials exchange, and for reasons unknown, I kid you not - someone sent us ... a ring size measurement kit.
 If I were a god fearing person, this would've been that cult starting moment.
 Within minutes I knew her exact ring size, all I now needed to do was to actually design the ring.
-Right ...
+Right...

 Donatas came up with great ideas and also gave me an understanding of what works and doesn't at a scale I hadn't dealt with yet.
 We drew a few designs, discussed limitations and possibilities, comfort and esthetics, shape and proportions.
 Slowly I began to imagine that ring, it started taking shape in my mind, but it was blurry and not fully developed, so I took what we sketched out and started working on a 3D model in Fusion 360.

 Now, the three of you reading this who know what Fusion 360 is might be asking yourself - why is he using CAD software, specifically Fusion 360, to design an engagement ring?
 Ah, that's a great question.
 You know how sometimes you buy a product and it is incompatible with everything you own - it has custom screws, custom mounting, custom cables and everything is pretty much custom, barely a single off the shelf standardized component?
-Some people call that "innovation", but the correct term is lazy engineering.
+Some people call that 'innovation', but the correct term is lazy engineering.
 Instead of using tried and tested solutions, you disregard all of that and just make it up as you go along doing most of it ass backwards.
 That's exactly what I did.

 Having over a decade of experience in programming, I was able to apply some of the key principals I learned along the way to 3D modelling, one of which is the iterative design process.
 You start from a primitive basic working concept and then keep adding things here and there, refining them, tweaking the little details, sometimes even deleting everything and starting from scratch, and doing all of that until you're happy with the end result.
 Well, I didn't do any of that, I just winged it and was done with 90% of the design in less than an hour.

 The next part for me was a ... strange experience, in an awesome way.
-From the first model we ever designed and printed to the models with much more complexity we're making now - every single time seeing it materialize, then picking it up and interacting with it gives me this weird feeling, James May calls it the "fizz" - an unexplainable sensation only we individually can understand.
+From the first model we ever designed and printed to the models with much more complexity we're making now - every single time seeing it materialize, then picking it up and interacting with it gives me this weird feeling, James May calls it the 'fizz' - an unexplainable sensation only we individually can understand.
 I keep finding it strange that you can draw a few lines on your computer, take a few measurements, put those in, pass all of that to the 3D printer and a short time later you're holding that thing in your hands.
-Every time I make something simple like a lid with a thread that screws onto something, or a hole is just wide enough to fit a bolt I measured - it's like I'm a kid and it's Christmas morning, the feeling doesn't go away no matter how many things me and Urte have already made.
+Every time I make something simple like a lid with a thread that screws onto something, or a hole is just wide enough to fit a bolt I measured - it's like I'm a kid and it's Christmas morning, the feeling doesn't go away no matter how many things me and Urtė have already made.

 But what a feeling it was seeing the ring I designed come to life before my eyes by the hands of an amazing craftsman.
 The process seemed so simple, yet so daunting filled with immense precision, microscopic attention to detail and the complexity of the materials and their intrinsic properties added more to my amazement.
 The simple fact that most metals work harden was something I discovered while being bored out of my mind in school bending paper clips, but Donatas knew when it was time to anneal, when it was time to work the materials, the distances, the scale, the overall picture...
 He had all of it in his head, while I was staring and trying not make a fool out of myself by asking too many dumb questions.